That Makes Three

 The win, which earned Jamestown (18-4) its third straight sectional title and its 19th all-time, advances it into the Far West Regional at 5 p.m. next Friday against either Fairport or Rush-Henrietta of Section V, back at Buffalo State.

-Another trip to the Red & Green’s March “home away from home” was made possible, courtesy of Gonzalez, fellow seniors Gavin Johnson and Elijah Farmer, who combined for 59 points, and a big boost from Jamestown’s role players; and an outstanding collective defensive effort through the first three quarters that helped them build a 45-27 lead.
+Another trip to the Red & Green’s March “home away from home” was made possible, courtesy of Gonzalez, fellow seniors Gavin Johnson and Elijah Farmer, who combined for 59 points, and big boost from Jamestown’s role players; and an outstanding collective defensive effort through the first three quarters that helped them build a 45-27 lead.

 And then things got a bit dicey.

-Then Johnson hit maybe the biggest shot of the game, connecting on a 3-pointer to push Jamestown’s lead to 54-47.
-And after a Health Sciences turnover on its next possession, Gonzalez nailed another shot from beyond the arc.
-Moye countered with a layup, but Gonzalez scored on a floater in the lane, providing Jamestown head coach Billy Miley with a little breathing room as the clock ticked down inside 90 seconds.
+After a Health Sciences turnover on its next possession, Gonzalez nailed another shot from beyond the arc.
+Moye countered with a layup, but Gonzalez scored on a floater in the lane, providing Miley with a little breathing room as the clock ticked down inside 90 seconds.
+That turned out to be just enough separation as the Falcons got no closer than five points in the closing moments.

-Fittingly, after Jamestown’s Jordan Spencer made the first of two free throws with 10 seconds left, Gonzalez grabbed the rebound of the second attempt and, after missing his own putback, he grabbed yet another board and dribbled out the clock, setting off a wild on-court celebration.
+Fittingly, after Jamestown’s Jordan Spencer made the first of two free throws with 10 seconds left, Gonzalez grabbed the rebound of the second attempt and, after missing his own putback, he grabbed yet another offensive board and dribbled out the clock, setting off a wild on-court celebration.
 After the postgame awards ceremony, the Jamestown players joined the JHS student rooting section in the baseline bleachers for more frivolity.

 Holding the Section VI championship plaque in the midst of the sea of humanity was Gonzalez, whose ear-to-ear smile said it all.